jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

 ```

 Unless otherwise stated, if a rule result of the same name appears more than
-once in the space separated list or in the `<ruleResults/>` XML element, then
+once in the comma separated list or in the `<ruleResults/>` XML element, then
 only the last rule result of the same name is recognized.

 A complete listing of rule results can be found in the